mateuszm-arianelabs/eliza-hedera/packages/plugin-hedera/README.md

 ```
 Created new token with id: 0.0.5450092
 ```
-Example of other supported requests for this action:
+Examples of other supported requests for this action:
 ```
 Create a new token called CryptoCoin with symbol CCN, 6 decimals, and a total supply of 50000.
 Create a new token named HederaDollar with ticker H$, 4 decimals, and 1000000 initial supply.